 Dr. Joshua N. Weiss is a Senior Fellow at the Harvard Negotiation Project and the co-founder of the Global Negotiation Initiative at the Program on Negotiation at Harvard Law School.
 He received his Ph.D. from the Institute for Conflict Analysis and Resolution at George Mason University in 2002.
 Dr. Weiss has spoken and published on topics relating to negotiation, mediation, and systemic approaches to dealing with conflict.
 He conducts research, consults with many different types of organizations, delivers negotiation and mediation trainings and courses, and engages in negotiation and mediation at the organizational, corporate, government, and international levels.

-Join us September 16-18, October 14-16, December 9-11, for this three-day negotiation seminar at the Charles Hotel in Cambridge, Massachusetts.
+Join us April 15-18, May 20-23, or June 17-20 for this three-day negotiation seminar at the Charles Hotel in Cambridge, Massachusetts.
 Designed to accelerate your negotiation capabilities, Negotiation and Leadership (formerly known as the Program on Negotiation for Senior Executives) examines core decision-making challenges, analyzes complex negotiation scenarios, and provides a range of competitive and cooperative negotiation strategies.

 Some negotiations end with a plan of action rather than a signed contract – for example, a plumber agrees to fix the tile damage caused by his work.
 Other negotiations wouldn’t be appropriate to commemorate in writing, such as how you and your spouse decide to discipline your young child.
 But in virtually all significant business negotiations, parties should put pen to paper after negotiating the terms of their deal.
 In fact, contract law requires certain types of deals to be in writing for them to be enforceable.